cutsocial/website/_posts/2018-10-07-case-study-dictator-game-offers-to-men-and-women-counterparts-in-a-sample-of-iranian-female-high-school-students.md

 They created 6 profiles, 3 males and 3 females.
 Each profile came with information about the person's name, age, and a hobby.
 The task is in Farsi.
 You can see the task [here](https://beta.cut.social/newui/#dictator).
 Again, best to check it out is on a smart phone.

 The results are interesting on their own but more interesting than that, was working we these amazing, self-driven, creative, and generous people.
 This is an example of how *Cut* can be used as an educational tool.
-These developed the entire concept of the study on their own, with minimal guideline from us.
+They developed the entire concept of the study on their own, with minimal guideline from us.
 You can see their schematic design below.

 ![Schematic](/uploads/2018/10/07/farzanegan1.jpg)